aarushi-i/Girls-who-code-SIP-25/README.md

-# Game Jam Starter Code
+# Game Jam Project
-This is a place for you to start building your Game Jam Project!
+This is my project for the Girls Who Code SIP Game Jam

 ### Project Requirements
 Your project should: